leftstick/generator-react-mobx/README.md

 ## Debug your app ##

-The full featured `gulp` and `webpack` are embedded, it's easy to start debugging your app.
+The full featured `dev/dist` tools are provided, it's easy to start debugging your app.

-Just move into the root folder of created project.
+Just move into the created directory with the given `project name`.

-Run `gulp dev` to start a debug web server.
+Run `npm start` to start a debug web server for the project.

-Open [http://localhost:8080/webpack-dev-server/index.html](http://localhost:8080/webpack-dev-server/index.html), and have fun.
+Open [http://localhost:8080/](http://localhost:8080/) to see the playable skeleton, and have fun.

 ## Release your app ##